-In the following review (based on my experience) I would like to focus on a topic that is a favorite one for many of us but also controversial – PTC (paid to click) websites and various PTR (paid to read) email systems.
-Something on this topic I already shared in the article ad systems of Adfox, Adsense and others.
-Before I start, I will kindly ask all of you who support statements as: “It is for free, so why not try it?” or “I am already getting the emails I read for free, so why not to be paid for reading other emails? “, do not read any further.
+In the following review which is based on my experience, I would like to focus on a topic that is a favorite one for many of us but also controversial – PTC (paid to click) websites and various PTR (paid to read) email systems.
+I have already touched on this subject in the article ad systems of Adfox, Adsense, and others.
+Before I start, I must ask that anyone who supports statements like: “It is for free, so why not try it?” or, “I am already getting the emails I read for free, so why not be paid for reading other emails? “, do not read any further.

 My Experience with PTC Sites

-When I became interested in the job via the Internet, I found – like any other newbie – paid to click sites.
-Many of my friends have recommended me this way of easy cash for free.
-With the intention of getting something extra, I began to search.
+When I became interested in employment via the Internet, like any other newbie I found paid to click sites.
+Many of my friends have recommended this way of easy cash for free.
+Intending to get something extra, I began to search.
 There were lots of websites and advertisements that contained the various links to sign up for different PTC systems.

-By this, you are never able to reach the minimum payout amount.
-Or maybe you reach it, but you will never see your money, and nobody will talk to you anymore.
+Therefore, you are never able to reach the minimum payout amount.
+Or even if you can reach it, you are unlikely to ever see your money, and nobody will communicate with you anymore.

-The same happened with all the PTC websites where i had registred.
-Now have a look at the brief example how it works with eRmail and other similar systems.
+I experienced the same issue with all the PTC websites where I registered.
+Have a look at the brief example below, which illustrates how it works with eRmail and other similar systems.

-eRmail.com provided each registered user a bonus of 10 USD for registration.
+eRmail.com provides each registered user a bonus of 10 USD for registration.
 The minimum payout amount was 100 USD.
 As of 31 August 2018, they claimed that they have 5,660,000 registered members.
-This means that they have to pay at least 500,660,000 USD for the registration of all users…
+This means that they would have to pay at least 500,660,000 USD for the registration of all users.